yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure9/README.md

 					...
 		...

-### Reference
+### References

-<div id="refer-anchor-1"></div>- [1] Tesmanian.
+[1] Tesmanian.
 SpaceX Starlink Gateway Stations Found In The United States and Abroad. https://tinyurl.com/4m5uah43, 2021.

+[2] Sydney Finkelstein and Shade H Sanford.
+Learning from corporate mistakes: The rise and fall of iridium.
+Organizational Dynamics, 29(2):138–148, 2000.

+[3] Debopam Bhattacherjee and Ankit Singla.
+Network Topology Design at 27,000 km/hour.
+In ACM CoNEXT, 2019.